danielschmitz/datetime-component/projects/datetime-picker-lib/README.md

 # @danielschmitz/datetime-component

-A reusable Angular datetime picker component that combines date and time selection in a single form control.
+A reusable Angular Datetime Picker component that combines date and time selection in a single form control.

 [Demo](https://danielschmitz.github.io/datetime-component/)